 What’s Your Endurance Mantra?

 Transforming our mindset from pain to power and stress to strength is key during uncertain times.
-And particularly important for students across Ontario as they complete final college and university exams this semester!
-What mantra or affirmation shifts your mindset from stress to strength?
-From pain to power?
-I would love to know.
-Watch the...
+And particularly important for students as they complete exams this semester!
+Watch the video below to hear my endurance mantra during a difficult spinning class at a local gym. https://youtu.be/nD4LmUHG2vM An endurance mantra I use during workouts, in the...
 Continue Reading →

 Don’t be pushed by your problems — Be led by your dreams